 How does all this apply to you and your fears?

-Finally, you may think, “And what if I fail?”
-If that should happen, you would join the rest of humanity, learn from your experience, and be in a position to try again next time, because no failure is ever truly complete or total.
+Finally, you may think, “And what if I fail”?
+If that should happen, you would join the rest of humanity, and learn from your experience.
+Be in a position to try again next time, because no failure is ever truly complete or total.

-Make your challenges less about you and more about the world around you, and you’ll find a kind of bravery that you never knew you had.
+Make your challenges less about you and more about the world around you.
+You’ll find a kind of bravery that you never knew you had.